About the program

 The course costs are met by AIDR and include:

-- Dinner on Friday and Saturday nights, and all meals and snacks during the day.
+- Dinner on Friday and Saturday nights, and all meals during the day

 - Car parking as required/available.

-- Where available, participants may request a single room at an additional cost of $67 per night payable by either themselves or their agency.
+Where available, participants may request a single room at an additional cost of $67 per night payable by either themselves or their agency.
 The availability of single rooms is not assured.
+AIDR will invoice the cost of single rooms post-event.

 AIDR encourages applications from across Australia for any of the courses, although travel costs are typically the responsibility of the agency or individual.
 Occasionally, AIDR may agree to meet limited additional costs, including single room accommodation or some travel assistance for those with a specific need.
-Any requests for additional support must be included when you apply.
+Any requests for additional support must be sent to firstname.lastname@example.org.

-AIDR will endeavour to accommodate any dietary requests stated when you apply and menus are typically available for vegetarian, low fat and gluten-free diets.
+AIDR will endeavour to accommodate any dietary requests advised at the time of application; menus are typically available for vegetarian, low-fat and gluten-free diets.